This Web page last updated date Nov 12 2013.

-This Web page is about the Heath TC-2 tube tester or "checker".
+This Web page is about the Heath TC-2 and related tube testers or "tube checkers".
 It's part of our Web page support for old computer repair and restoration.
 We support a lot about old computing and other retro-technology, see my Web site home page.

 For more Heath and Heath/Zenith items, and the current status of the Heath company, check my Heath - Zenith computer page.
 Details on the Z-100 series computer systems are on another page.